 Estate Tax Exemption Amounts

-At the present time, the $5,000,000 estate tax exemption amount is slated to expire on December 31, 2012.
-At this time, it is unclear whether Congress will extend or change that exemption amount.
+At the present time, $11,700,000 is the estate tax exemption for 2021, with modest increases through 2025.
+The estate tax exemption amount is slated to expire on December 31, 2025.
+At this time, it is unclear whether the Biden Administration will extend or change that exemption amount.
 Given our current national budgetary issues, it does not appear likely that the exemption amount would be increased at that time.